ChijinZ/SaGe-Browser-Fuzzer/readme.md

 ## Publication

 The paper which describes the design detail of this browser fuzzer is accepted by OOPSLA 2023 ([doi](https://doi.org/10.1145/3622819)).
-BibTex Citation is
+BibTeX Citation is

 ```bibtex
 @article{zhou2023towards,